SureFED: Robust Federated Learning via Uncertainty-Aware Inward and Outward Inspection: Appendix

 where $\tilde{I}$ and $\bar{T}_1$ are defined in the proof of Theorem \ref{thm:learn_bcp2pfl}.
 We also define $(\mathbf{1}^c)_{(j-1)K:jK}=1$ if $j \in \mathcal{N}^c$ and $(\mathbf{1}^c)_{(j-1)K:jK}=0$, otherwise.
 Similarly, we can write

 where

-In the proof of Theorem \ref{thm:learn_bcp2pfl} we have shown that the sum of the first two terms in equation \eqref{eq:bartheta_c} will converge to $\theta$.
+In the proof of Theorem \ref{thm:learn_bcp2pfl} we showed that the sum of the first two terms in equation \eqref{eq:bartheta_c} will converge to $\theta$.
 In the following, we will show that $\mathbf{c}_t$ will converge to $\tilde{I}\mathbf{c}$, where $\mathbf{c}$ is a vector of size $K$ with positive elements.
 We can write

 We know that $f^i_t \rightarrow 0$ and $G^i_t \rightarrow I$.
 Therefore, for large enough $t$, we have

 We show the convergence of $\mathbf{c}_t$ based on the convergence analysis in the opinion dynamics literature \cite{hegselmann2002opinion,krause2000discrete}.
 In this literature, there are a network of agents, each of which has an opinion over a specific matter.
 The opinions of the agent $i$ at time $t$ is denoted by $\mathbf{x}^i_t$, and the vector of agent's opinions is denoted by $\mathbf{x}_t$.
 The opinion dynamics is usually assumed to be $\mathbf{x}_{t+1}=A_t\mathbf{x}_t$, where $A_t$ is a row stochastic matrix.
 One can see that $\mathbf{c}_t$ evolves according to a similar model.
 We first state the next well known lemma from \cite{seneta2006non} (Theorem 3.1). \begin{lemma} If $A$ is a row stochastic matrix, then we have